-- 1. The cost of an arbitrator shall be shared equally in all cases by the County and the appealing party except when the appealing party solely alleges discrimination under Article XVIII, in which case the County shall bear the full cost.
+- The cost of an arbitrator shall be shared equally in all cases by the County and the appealing party except when the appealing party solely alleges discrimination under Article XVIII, in which case the County shall bear the full cost.
 When the grievance involves both discrimination and other arbitrable issues, the proper division of costs shall be determined by the arbitrator. - 2.
 Grievance/Appeal hearings by an arbitrator shall be private.

-- 3. Arbitration appeal hearings of suspensions of less than forty (40) hours shall be limited to one (1) day unless both parties agree that a longer hearing is necessary.
+- 3. Arbitration appeal hearings of a release of a new hire probation alleging discrimination pursuant to Article III, Section 1.C.3 shall be limited to one (1) day unless both parties agree that a longer hearing is necessary.
+Arbitration appeal hearings of suspensions of less than forty (40) hours shall be limited to one (1) day unless both parties agree that a longer hearing is necessary.
 Both parties shall be allotted equal time during arbitration hearings involving such suspensions.
 The one (1) day limitation for arbitration appeal hearings shall not apply to suspensions imposed by the County Executive Officer. - 4.
 The arbitrator shall be selected by the mutual agreement of the parties.
 If the parties cannot agree upon an arbitrator, a list of seven (7) arbitrators shall be obtained from the California State Conciliation Service, the American Arbitration Association or some other agreed upon source, and each party shall alternately strike one (1) name from the list until only one (1) name remains. - 5.
 Upon written request by the opposing party in a pending hearing given at least twenty (20) calendar days prior to the scheduled hearing date, the party requested shall supply to the party submitting the request copies of all documentary evidence to be used by that party at the hearing.
 Such evidence shall be provided no later than ten (10) calendar days prior to the scheduled hearing date.
 Any evidence not so provided may not be admitted or offered as evidence at the subsequent hearing except that any such documentary evidence discovered by a party after such a request for copies but not soon enough to comply with the above time limits may be admitted providing it could not have been discovered sooner by reasonable means and provided further that a copy or copies of such evidence be afforded the requesting party as soon as practicable after such discovery.
-Nothing contained herein shall operate to prevent either party from presenting additional documents by way of rebuttal. - 6.
-An employee shall not suffer loss of pay for time spent as a witness at an arbitration hearing held pursuant to this procedure.
+Nothing contained herein shall operate to prevent either party from presenting additional documents by way of rebuttal. - An employee shall not suffer loss of pay for time spent as a witness at an arbitration hearing held pursuant to this procedure.
 The number of witnesses requested to attend and their scheduling shall be reasonable. - 7.
 At the hearing, both the appealing employee and the County shall have the right to be heard and to present evidence.
 The following rules shall apply: - a.
 Oral evidence shall be taken only on oath or affirmation.